jcwang587/math-modeling/docs/02_vsc.md

 ## My First Repository

 We will begin by creating a repository where you can store and manage your code projects.
 A repository serves as a dedicated space in which all your files, along with their version history, are kept.
+By following these steps, you will have created your first GitHub repository, establishing a foundation for version-controlled development and future collaboration.

 1. **Access Your GitHub Profile:**
    After signing in, click on your profile icon in the upper-right corner of the GitHub homepage, then select **Your repositories**.